 Private Custom Tours

-EcoTours / Pinot Patrol also conducts Private Custom Tours for guests in our new 15-passenger van or the vehicle of your choice.
-You can use the itineraries for our normal tours or change the web itineraries on this Website to plan your day or call to discuss the possibilities.
-For example, you may combine a half-day tour of the Columbia Gorge Waterfalls with a visit to a a couple of beautiful Willamette Valley wineries or Columbia Gorge wineries.
+EcoTours / Pinot Patrol Wine Tours also conducts Private Custom Tours for guests in our new 15-passenger van or the vehicle of your choice.
+You can use the itineraries for our normal tours or change the web itineraries on this website to plan your day or combine itineraries.
+Call to discuss the possibilities.
+For example, you may combine a half-day tour of the Columbia Gorge Waterfalls with a visit to a couple of beautiful Willamette Valley wineries or Columbia Gorge wineries.
 You can combine a half-day tour of the Columbia Gorge Waterfalls with a City tour of Portland.
 We recently conducted a Cannon Beach Coast tour with stops at some Willamette Valley wineries also.
 Many possibilities exist.
 Our private tours will be limited to just your party.
 1 to 13 guests may participate.

 $1000, for up to nine hours. $500 for up to four hours.
 Call for details.
 503-475-0226 direct line, or 888-868-7733 toll free

 Portland City Tour

 The Portland City Tour can be arranged as either a morning or an afternoon half-day tour.
 Tours typically start at 9:00 AM or 2:00 PM and are 3 to 4 hours long, but we’re flexible!
 EcoTours of Oregon will not only tell you the history and interesting facts of life in the “City of Roses,” we’ll also talk about our public transit, why we’re known as one of the most “livable” cities in the USA, and where some of the off- the-beaten-path restaurants, shops and nightlife can be found.